damienbod/aspnetcore-standup-securing-apis/README.md

   - Application APIs (no user)
   - On behalf of flow
   - Using certificates to protect APIs
-- Microsoft Identity Platform CAE APIs
+- Azure Continuous access & continuous access evaluation protected APIs
 - General API topics
   - Mixing auth, no auth APIs in an application
   - Swagger auth